 On the outbound side, there are empty trucks waiting to be loaded.
 Even when trucks are being waited on, sometimes the freight is already placed on the outbound side so that it can be quickly and correctly loaded once the vehicle arrives.

 Different logistics such as transloading, cross docking and break bulk share some similarities.
-To the naked eye, in fact, it might be difficult to find the defining characteristics of each that truly separates each one from the other.
+To the naked eye, in fact, it might be difficult to find the defining characteristics of each that truly separate each one from the other.

 However, when drilling down a little deeper, there are contrasts that justify naming them as different types of shipping.
 This holds true with cross docking and break bulk.
 Let’s quickly list some of the similarities before diving into why they’re not the same.